-On Tuesday, December 13, 2016 at 1:00 PM Eastern, join Eric J. Conn and Kara M. Maciel of Conn Maciel Carey’s national Labor and Employment and OSHA Practices, for a complimentary webinar regarding Employee Access to Sanitary Bathrooms, ADA Accessibility, and Transgender Bathrooms.
+On December 13, 2016, Eric J. Conn and Jordan Schwartz of Conn Maciel Carey’s national Labor and Employment and OSHA Practices, for a complimentary webinar regarding Employee Access to Sanitary Bathrooms, ADA Accessibility, and Transgender Bathrooms.

-Participants in this complimentary webinar will learn about the following:
+Participants in this complimentary webinar learned about the following:

 - OSHA rules regarding accessibility to bathroom facilities and sanitation issues